Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 };
 ```

-then you can start analyzing by calling the `StartAnalyzeConversation`, and because this is a long running operation, you have to wait until it's finished by calling `WaitForCompletion` function.
+Then you can start analyzing by calling the `StartAnalyzeConversation`, and because this is a long running operation, you have to wait until it's finished by calling `WaitForCompletion` function.

 ## Synchronous